keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

     * `hardening.artifact-delivery.started`
     * `hardening.artifact-delivery.finished`

 1. Triggers: The array *triggers* contains all *domain events*(*) and sequence events with state finished to start this task sequence, but this array is optional.
-If it is not set, a sequence can be started with an event of type: `[stage.name].[sequence.name].triggered`
+If it is not set, a sequence can be started with an event of type: `[stage.name].[sequence.name].triggered`.
+Note that only `<stage>.<task-sequence>.finished` events with `data.result` set to `pass` are able to trigger another task sequence.
     * (*) Domain event: *An event that occurred in the business process, written in past tense; [see](https://en.wikipedia.org/wiki/Event_storming)*.
 This is fired by a human or tool to inform about a certain situation.
 For example, a `problem.open` event is fired by a monitoring tool when a service runs in a problem mode.

 1. Task events: For each task, a `[task].triggered` event is sent by the control plane.
 Those Keptn-services that have a subscription on this event, will react with a `[task].started` event, perform their functions, and finally confirm their execution with a `[task].finished`.
-E.g., for the *test* task, the following events occurre:
+E.g., for the *test* task, the following events occur:
     * `test.triggered`
       * `test.started`
       * `test.finished`